-My seventh stadium of 2013 was on Saturday 30th March 2013 at Hillsborough Stadium in Sheffield, South Yorkshire.
+My seventh ground of 2013 was on Saturday 30th March at Hillsborough Stadium in Sheffield, South Yorkshire.
 The match was Sheffield Wednesday vs. Barnsley in the Football League Championship.

 Hillsborough Stadium is in the north of the city of Sheffield in a built-up residential area.
 The venue is 3 miles from Sheffield railway station in the city centre but only a few hundred yards from the Leppings Lane tram stop.
 It has been the home of Sheffield Wednesday since 1899.

 The largest stand in the venue is the South Stand which is made up of a large lower tier and smaller upper tier.
 The lower tier holds 8,275 seats with the upper tier holding 3,077 making a total capacity of 11,352.
 The main reception area is positioned at the front of this stand with media, hospitality and executive boxes also contained within.
 Just outside the South Stand entrance gates there is a memorial to the 96 Liverpool fans who lost their lives during the F.A.
 Cup Semi-Final disaster in 1989.
 Opposite the South Stand is the North Stand, a large single-tiered structure with room for 9,255 fans.
 The club shop sits adjacent to this stand.
 Unlike the other two stands in the ground neither the North or South stands have supporting pillars to obstruct views.